EGI-Federation/eosc-data-transfer/README.md

 The API endpoints that parse DOIs usually call APIs that are open access, however the HTTP header `Authorization` (if present) will be forwarded as received.
-This ensures that the EOSC Data Transfer API can be [extended with new parsers](#integrating-new-doi-parsers) for data repositories that require authorization.
+This ensures that the EOSC Data Transfer API can be [extended with new parsers](#integrating-new-doi-parsers) for data repositories that require authentication.

 The API endpoints that create and manage transfers, as well as the ones that manage storage elements, do require authorization, in the form of an access token passed via the HTTP